Key Points

 - Decide: trend absorption holding above 1.0, or distribution risk pressing below 1.0.

-Is SOPR a buy/sell signal?
+Is SOPR a buy or sell signal?

 ➡️ Kairos timing windows to plan entries before the crowd moves